ga-wdi-lessons/express-intro/readme.md

 ```

 > Only the urlencoded bodyparser middleware is necessary to get this form working.
-The json bodyparser is necessary if we want to handle AJAX requests with JSON bodies.
+The JSON bodyparser is necessary if we want to handle AJAX requests with JSON bodies.

 Another thing to note is that, in Express, `req.params` holds just path params.
 Anything handled by the bodyParser (JSON or form bodies) will be held in `req.body`.
 If you want to get at values in a query string (ie url after a `?`), these values will be held in `req.query`